samkohn/DUNE-FD-calc/Fast-Monte-Carlo/Flux-Configuration/README.md

 calculations.
 The filename is split into three parts: (a)nuflux, which describes whether the beam is in neutrino or antineutrino mode; nu(e, mu, tau)(bar)flux, which describes the particular neutrino being produced; and a number describing the number of energy bins between 0 and 10 GeV (e.g. 40).
-The units for the flux are: neutrinos/GeV/m^2/POT.
+The units for the flux are: neutrinos/0.125 GeV/m^2/POT, where the 0.125 GeV is the bin width.
+The files in the CD1-CDR-FHC folder are derived from the exact flux used for the DUNE CDR [arXiv: 1512.06148] neutrino mode/forward horn current at 120 GeV, which, according to the CDR volume 3 [arXiv 1601.05823], corresponds to 1.1e21 POT/year and 1.2 MW.

 #### Flux optimization procedure